prismake/typegql/README.md

 ## Setting the type explicitly

-Since now, `decapi` was able to guess type of every field from typescript type definitions.
+In previous examples, `decapi` was able to determine the type of every field from typescript type definitions.

-There are, however, some cases where we have to define them explicitly.
+There are, however cases where we have to define them explicitly.

 - We want to specify whether field is nullable or not
 - We want to be explicit about if some `number` type is `Float` or `Int` (`GraphQLFloat` or `GraphQLInt`) etc
 - Function we use returns type of `Promise<SomeType>` while field itself is typed as `SomeType`
 - List (Array) type is used.
-(For now, typescript `Reflect` api is not able to guess type of single array item.
-This might change in the future)
+(For now, typescript `Reflect` api is not able to guess type of single array item)

+For major version 1.0.0 we will use https://github.com/rezonant/typescript-rtti so it will be able to determine all types directly from the TS type.
+This is WIP ATM.

 Let's modify our `Product` so it has additional `categories` field that will return array of strings.
 For the sake of readability, let's ommit all fields we've defined previously.